 The actionable reports that OneOme provides to your doctor may help him/her to better select which medications to prescribe.
 Since your DNA does not change, the test results can be used by your doctors for medication decisions for years to come.

 The RightMed test is ordered by your doctor using a test requisition form or via OneOme’s provider portal.
 For more information on how to talk to your doctor about the test, download our Patient toolkit.
 Once your doctor orders the test, you’ll provide your sample via a cheek swab, either at your doctor's office or at home using a test kit sent by OneOme (select doctors may also request you provide a blood sample).
-The kit includes simple, step-by-step instructions.
-Watch a demonstration video HERE.
+The kit includes simple, step-by-step instructions, and a DEMONSTRATION VIDEO is available for your reference.
 After the kit is activated and returned to OneOme in the prepaid packaging, your sample will be processed, and your test results will be sent to the doctor who ordered it.

 OneOme offers an end-to-end solution that includes sample collection (through either a cheek swab kit that can be mailed to your home or performed at your doctor's office, or a blood sample), pharmacogenomic testing services, data analysis, clinical interpretation, the RightMed comprehensive test report, and several reporting options for doctors.
 In addition, OneOme has clinical pharmacists and client service representatives available to answer your questions.